Skip to Main Content

 New chairs

-Twenty-two new chairs were appointed in the past year (representing a renewal rate of 15%).
+Twenty-two new chairs were appointed in the past year (the same number as in 2023, representing a renewal rate of 15%).

 New executive directors on the board

-Of the 90% of boards with sitting CFOs, 16% (22) have been appointed in the past year.
-In this group, there are seven new women CFOs.
-One new male CFO self-identifies as minority ethnic.
-(At our cut-off date, five boards were in the process of making an appointment, eight did not have the CFO on the board, and two had no CFO.)
+Of the 87% of boards with sitting CFOs, 23% (30) have been appointed in the past year.
+In this group, there are eight new women CFOs.
+One new CFO self-identifies as minority ethnic.

 First-time NEDs

-The proportion of first-timers among the new director cohort has dropped after a peak in 2022 (see chart below).
+For the second year in row, the proportion of first-time listed company directors among the new director cohort has dropped, after a peak in 2022 (see chart below).

 Proportion of newly appointed NEDs taking on a board role for the first time